iamgautammallick/iamgautammallick/README.md

 About me
 - 👀 I’m interested in learning new technologies.
 No matter what you learn it will help you some or other day, Every day is a learning for me.
-- 🌱 I’m currently learning Python, Kubernetes.
-Have to start from scratch again DS, Algo, Unix OS and Networking.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me [[Linkedin](https://www.linkedin.com/in/gautam-mallick/)].
 - 💬 Ask me about anything.
 More than happy to help
 - My Blog [[website](https://gautammallick.hashnode.dev)].